 - Ability to pass on citizenship to future generations

 - Right to hold dual citizenship

-Under the real estate option applicants are required to purchase Government-approved property.
-This must be held for a minimum of three years.
+Under the Real Estate Investment option, applicants are required to make a real estate investment in an Approved Project.
+The real estate must be held for a minimum of three years.

 The following Government Fees apply: